ambi1303/Multi-Model/README.md

 - Open the frontend in your browser.
 - Use the tabs to switch between Video, Speech, Chat, and Survey analyzers.
 - Each tab provides a modern, user-friendly interface for its respective modality.
+- **Note:** The frontend now only displays user-friendly results (no raw JSON is shown).

 ---

+## Troubleshooting
+- **ModuleNotFoundError:** Make sure you have installed all requirements in the correct venv for each backend.
+- **CORS errors:** Ensure all backends have permissive CORS settings for development.
+- **Port conflicts:** Make sure each backend runs on its designated port and is not blocked by another process.
+- **Frontend blank or errors:** Ensure React and MUI versions are compatible (React 18.x, MUI v5), and all dependencies are installed.

+---

 ## Notes
 - The backend uses the Vosk model for speech recognition.
-The model files are included in `integrated/backend/vosk-model-small-en-us-0.15/`.
+The model files are included in `stt/stt/vosk-model-small-en-us-0.15/`.
 - For best results, ensure your microphone and webcam are working and accessible by your browser.
-- All legacy services (in `stt/`, `survey/`, etc.) are now integrated and no longer need to be run separately.
+- All legacy services (in `stt/`, `survey/`, etc.) are now integrated and no longer need to be run separately, but their backends must be running for the integrated backend to work.

 ---